 “Maiden’s Call” was premiered by Folk Radio, who had cause to cite Godspeed, Kikagaku Moyo and Dirty Three in their apprecation; me, I’m getting Trees, Espers, Jefferson Airplane.
 All great things, of course.

-Fuzzy Lights’ Burial will be released on July 2nd digitally, on limited CD and limited vinyl; you can get your order in now at Bandcamp.
+Fuzzy Lights’ Burial will be released by Meadows on July 2nd digitally, on limited CD and limited vinyl; you can get your order in now at Bandcamp.